purpleposeidon/1/README.md

 # Other Work
 Arcan?
-[I know there's at least 2 other projects, but I forget their names.]
+[I know there's at least 2 other projects more similar to this one, but I forget their names.]